Packing six T-joins in plane graphs: Discharging phase

 \subsection{Final charge of $3$-faces and $4$-faces}

 In this subsection, we analyze final charge of $3$-faces and $4$-faces.
 Let us start with $3$-faces.

-\begin{lemma} The final amount of charge of every $3$-face $f$ in a minimal counterexample $G$ is non-negative. \end{lemma}
+\begin{lemma} The final amount of charge of every $3$-face $f$ of a minimal counterexample $G$ is non-negative. \end{lemma}

 \begin{proof} Faces of a minimal counterexample send charge to adjacent multigons and $3$-faces only.
 Hence, if $f$ sends out any charge, it is $\le 2$-big.
 In particular, $f$ can send out some charge by Rules RT and RB only.
-Consequently, if $f$ is adjacent to no multigon, $f$ sends out no charge and its final charge is non-negative.
+Consequently, if $f$ is adjacent to no multigon, $f$ sends out and receives no charge and its final charge is zero.

-If $f$ is not adjacent to multigons of order three or more, then it is adjacent to at most two bigons by Lemma~\ref{lm-3-face-23-bigon}.
-If it is adjacent to two bigons, each of these bigons is adjacent to a $\ge 5$-big face by Lemma~\ref{lm-3-face-23-bigon}, and thus Rule RB3 applies to it.
-Consequently, Rule RB does not apply to $f$.
+If $f$ is not adjacent to multigons of order three or more, then it is adjacent to at most two bigons by Lemma~\ref{lm-3-face-23-bigon}, and if it is adjacent to two bigons, each of these bigons is adjacent to a $\ge 5$-big face.
+Hence, Rule RB3 applies and Rule RB does not.
 If $f$ is adjacent to a single bigon and the other face adjacent to the bigon is $\ge 3$-big, again, Rule RB3 applies and $f$ sends out no charge.
-If the other face adjacent to the bigon is $\le 2$-big, then $f$ is adjacent to two $\ge 3$-faces by Lemma~\ref{lm-3-face-1-bigon}.
-In this case, $f$ sends a half of unit of charge to the bigon by Rule RB and receives twice a quarter of unit of charge by Rule R3.
+If the other face adjacent to the bigon is $\le 2$-big, then $f$ is adjacent to two $\ge 3$-big faces by Lemma~\ref{lm-3-face-1-bigon}.
+In this case, $f$ sends a half of unit of charge to the bigon by Rule RB and receives twice a quarter of unit of charge by Rule R3b.

-If $f$ is adjacent to a trigon, then Lemma~\ref{lm-3-face-trigon} yields that $f$ is adjacent to no other multigon and the other two faces adjacent to $f$ are $\ge 5$-big.
-Hence, $f$ sends to the trigon $1$ unit of charge by Rule RT and receives $0.5$ from each of the adjacent $\ge 5$-big face by Rule R3t.
-The final charge is again non-negative.
+If $f$ is adjacent to a trigon, then Lemma~\ref{lm-3-face-trigon} yields that $f$ is adjacent to no other multigon and the two other faces adjacent to $f$ are $\ge 5$-big.
+Hence, $f$ sends the trigon $1$ unit of charge by Rule RT and receives $0.5$ from each of the adjacent $\ge 5$-big face by Rule R3t.
+The final charge of $f$ is zero.

 Since $f$ cannot be adjacent to a quadragon by Lemma~\ref{lm-face-quadragon}, the proof is completed. \end{proof}

 Let us analyze final charge of $4$-faces.